 Why are baby farm animals typically born in the spring?
-And why do we have an “Easter Bunny”?
-Enjoy our seasonal weather post—and, of course, adorable pictures of baby animals!
+And it’s not just because the weather’s better.
+Enjoy our seasonal weather post—and, of course, cute baby animal pictures!

 High air pressure discourages rainfall (think “high and dry”).
 Calves born when the pressure is high are more likely to have some healthy dry weather before they have to deal with cold springtime rains and snow.
 (Can you tell I’ve been spending a lot of time among cattle raisers this month!)

 Spring calves tend to be born when the air pressure is high.
 Credit: Vinai Suwanidcharoen/Shutterstock